babouliin/Front-modulejs/README.md

 Frontend part of moduleJS.

+## Access the online project

+Open [https://front-modulejs.herokuapp.com/](https://front-modulejs.herokuapp.com/) to use the online version of our project.

 ## Test the project

 First, you will need the .env file be able to use the project.\